NETWAYS/jenkins-training/Exkurs/unix.md

 The notebooks you have in front of you are no super-computers, but they are fast enough to:

-* Allow you to follow the presentation [TODO Add showoff url]
+* Allow you to follow the presentation
 * Run the virtual maschines we use for our exercises

 !SLIDE bullets noprint